 Building the case for Leadership: Introducing the Leadership Impact Chain

-One of the biggest barriers to transforming leadership development is internal resistance, especially when your current program isn't delivering impact.
-Gaining executive buy-in and aligning stakeholders is essential for driving meaningful change.
-The LIW Leadership Impact Chain is a structured approach that helps organisations build the case for change by demonstrating how leadership development drives business results.
-We know in our gut that great leadership has a positive effect.
+We know in our gut that great leadership has a positive effect o business performance.
 The challenge is to position Leadership Development in a way that makes it an essential competitive advantage, rather than a leap of faith.

 The Leadership Impact Chain